 “It’s a reminder that we’re all in this together, and that we are all people who are part of this process and it is why we need to come together to make this work”

 The participation of of youths is an essential part of the UNFCCC conferences.
 I asked Kiara what advice she had for young people, especially those of us who are new to the playing field.
 She recommends that we be well versed in the contents being discussed at negotiations, and that due to the extremely complicated nature of these processes, it would be good to have a general understanding of the key issues.
 It is also imperative that we continue being active in YOUNGO, participate in the constituency and get involved in coordination meetings.
 She also urged on the importance of civil society organizations’ roles in these negotiations, and reiterated the importance of youths’ participation in demonstrations and interventions to make their presence known at these events.
-Kiara is a firm believer in the power of youth, and has even lead the youth group for Rio+20, the 1992 conference on Sustainable Development, which was also the biggest UN conference to ever take place.
+Kiara is a firm believer in the power of youth, and has even lead the youth group for Rio+20, the 2012 conference on Sustainable Development.
 Specifically towards Malaysian youths, she urges us to inspire local action.
 Putting the conference into perspective for us, Kiara states that what happens here is very much in the political and international realm, which is vital in terms of conceiving policies.
 However, if that policy is not brought home and implemented at a grassroot level, then it is pointless.
 According to Kiara, the important thing is finding the balance between understanding this global process, but not forgetting being active, being inspired, and making life decisions that is in support of a sustainable world.

 As our time with Kiara came to an end, Kitty finished the interview with a final question: How did you get into the photography scene?
 Working as a consultant for sustainable development at a global sustainability company, where she specialised in the use of the arts in development communications was what lead Kiara to Papua New Guinea.
 The country she lived in for 6 years was where her love of photography bloomed.
 Through her involvement with the UN via the Rio+20 youths, Kiara came to work for the Earth Negotiations Bulletin, where she has been for 5 years.
 As a natural storyteller through her love of writing and live storytelling, Kiara realised the power that pictures had in telling a tale.
 Not professionally trained, although her pictures does not show it, Kiara’s passion for photography since the last 8 years has been translated as an important communication tool.